 I joined Worthwhile after 5 years serving as a social media agent and team lead for Alorica.
 There, I helped provide technical support to help Samsung maintain its social media presence.
 My degrees are in visual communications and project management, and I’ve successfully completed several freelance design and video production projects.

 I’m grateful that I now get to interact directly with clients as part of a technologically savvy team that creates beautiful and effective projects.

 I've been interested in creative pursuits since I was young.
 I took art and music lessons for years, and began learning about design and web development as a teenager.
-When I got to college, I decided to focus on graphic design .
-I enjoy dealing with anything design related, whether it’s a logo, a promotional product, an illustration, or a web interface.
+When I got to college, I decided to focus on graphic design.
+I enjoy dealing with anything design related, whether it's laying out user-focused app interfaces or carefully crafting a logo or an illustration.

-In design, I find it interesting to play with opposing poles—seeing how a rough, unfinished handmade look and a polished, clean digital look can interact to create something dynamic and memorable.
-I’m always curious, and I relish the opportunity to learn something new by doing a new kind of project.
-Worthwhile and our clients provide those opportunities, which makes my job a fulfilling one.
+In design, I find it fascinating to play with opposing poles.
+I love to balance the old with the new, the organic and expressive with the functionality of digital minimalism to deliver usable and memorable solutions that improve users’ lives.
+I’m always curious, and I relish the opportunity to bring design solutions to the challenges provided by each new project.
+Worthwhile and our clients provide those opportunities, so my job is a fulfilling one.

 I bought a Commodore 64 when I was young to play games, but it didn’t take me long to read the manual and start writing BASIC programs.
 I bought as many programming books as I could find, and eventually I sold several programs for the C-64 as well as an assembler for the IBM PC that was published in a book.